abcdefghi123456778/RiseHack/README.md

 # RiseHack
-🚀 RiseHack – The Global Coding Revolution, Together RiseHack is the social network designed to bring developers from all over the world into one united community.
+🚀 RiseHack – The Global Coding Revolution, Together.
+RiseHack is the social network designed to bring developers from all over the world into one united community.
 It's more than just a platform — it's a space where people who love code can share, learn, and grow together.

 🌐 Key Features